 I started to laugh victoriously, and then ran out of the room and up the stairs searching for my best friend so I could tell her what had happened.
 We had debated about whether you could get yourself off without help - she insisted she needed a device- I felt like a whole new world of possibility had just opened up.
 Anyway, I saw her down the hall and I started exclaiming "You can do it yourself!
 You can do it alone!"
 She looked confused.
 I started waving my hand as I got closer and then quietly motioned - "I just had an orgasm with my hand!"
 She was shocked, curious; it took her a moment to process the words before her confusion turned to enthusiasm.
 She was like "I wanna try," so she went to her room - luckily her roommate was gone, and I went back to writing my paper.

 Half an hour later she knocked on my door, smiling.
 I knew.
 We started nodding our heads like we had it made.
 We gave each other hugs and high fives.
 We were two girls without a care in the world.

-"Little Beast" - you may have noticed this symbol on the homepage - it comes from this painting:
+"Little Beast" - you may have seen this symbol associated with me elsewhere - it comes from this painting:

 Nikita 2009, 24W x 30H inches, acrylic and oil on canvas, SOLD